-Poland is serviced by an incredibly affordable and well-connected train system that links nearly every city and region in the country.
-This makes getting between cities incredibly easy, with a three-hour train ride from Warsaw to Krakow costing around 45 PLN (approximately $11USD).
+One of the best things that makes Poland ideal for budget travel in Europe, is its incredibly affordable and well-connected train system that links nearly every city and region in the country.
+This makes getting between cities a breeze, with a three-hour train ride from Warsaw to Krakow costing around 45 PLN (approximately $11USD).
 While full-fare train tickets are reasonably priced, travelers can save even more money by purchasing a Weekend Ticket (Bilet Weekendowy).
 At a set price of 79 PLN (approximately $21 USD), users have unlimited rides aboard certain PKP trains from 7 pm on Friday evening to 6 am on Monday morning — making the perfect excuse for a weekend getaway!
 Another money-saving tip for all rail riders is to spend an evening aboard a night train.
-Grab yourself a cheap ticket, enjoy a decent night’s sleep (without the added costs of accommodation) and wake up in a brand new city!
+Grab yourself a cheap ticket, enjoy a decent night’s sleep (without the added costs of accommodation) and wake up in a brand new city.

 Taxi or rideshare apps are also a low-cost and time-efficient way of traveling around town in a quick and comfortable manner.
-Avoid unmarked taxi’s, however — your safest (and cheapest!) bet would be to book an Uber or BlaBlaCar.
+Avoid unmarked taxis — your safest (and cheapest!) bet would be to book an Uber or BlaBlaCar.

 Where to stay:

 Poland is positively packed with vibrant hostels and cheap accommodation — like elsewhere, its hostels are both an excellent way of saving money and encouraging guests to meet fellow travelers who enjoy more of a social atmosphere.
-The cheapest hostels have been known to go for as little as 25 PLN ($6USD) a night for a twelve-bed dorm, though don’t expect to get much sleep!
+The cheapest hostels have been known to go for as little as 25 PLN ($6USD) a night for a twelve-bed dorm, though you can find plenty more comfortable stays for equally affordable prices.
 For a taste of the outdoors, check out Goodbye Lenin in the Tatra Mountains, Greg and Toms Hostel if you’re up for a party in Krakow, or Oki Doki in Warsaw — one of Europe’s most famous hostels and an experience all in itself!

 Another alternative is to find yourself a Noclegi, a no-frills bed and breakfast/mini-hotel offering simple yet cozy rooms.
 Usually frequented by locals who have come to the city and have no relatives to stay with, a Noclegi is perfect for those wanting to save money but prefer their own privacy, peace, and quiet.